jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment5-testreport.md

 The source can be found in the files `Assignment5.hs` and `Assignment5Test.hs`.
 Please load `Assignment5Test`.
 This will also load the `Parse` source.

-The subject of matter in the function `cnf2cls`.
+The subject of matter is the function `cnf2cls`.

 ## Test Generator